The Final College List – Preparing for College Applications

 I have helped my daughter work towards a final list of schools she will apply to.
 Her list includes 5 schools.
 She has her top school figured out and if she could, she would only apply there, but that is not realistic because the program she is interested in only accepts about 30% of applicants.
 Our next step is making sure she visits the other 4 schools before college applications are due.

-How Parents Can Help in Figuring Out the Final College List and Preparing for College Applications
+10 Ways Parents Can Help in Figuring Out the Final College List and Preparing for College Applications

 - Make sure you understand your student’s college “wish list” with respect to things like school size, location, potential majors, and other qualities he or she wants in a school.
+While these shouldn’t be the final deciders, they should be kept in mind when assessing each college’s overall “fit” for your student.

 - Attempt to schedule at least an initial visit to each school prior to when applications are due in the fall.
 If your student has a major in mind, be sure to visit that department.